critterandguitari/Organelle_Manual/manual.md

 This chapter covers the basics of running the Organelle with a monitor, keyboard and mouse attached for the purpose of editing or creating patches.
 The actual process of creating and editing patches is covered in a series of tutorial videos.

-While we have continually mentioned the microcomputer within Organelle, we have also pointed out the "un-computer" nature of this instrument.
+While we have continually mentioned the microcomputer within Organelle, we have also pointed out the "un-computer" nature of this instrument.
 But we also recognize that you might want run Organelle with a monitor, keyboard, and mouse "”Â some folks might find it particularly nice to edit patches in this fashion.
 So our main theme has reemerged: it's your choice.

 This chapter will walk us through the general use of Organelle along with HDMI, which presumes the use of a keyboard and mouse as well.
 We will do this by going through a general narrative of using Organelle as a computer.